 They will make a tiny cut in your finger and a small amount of blood will be collected in a thin tube.
-Sometimes the nurse needs to collect more than one tube of blood, but this is okay as our bodies are designed to replace blood very quickly.
+Your body produces lots of blood and will quickly make up for any that was taken.

 In both tests, the blood container will be labelled so the doctors know who it belongs to.
 It will then be sent off to a laboratory for testing.